aarnphm/morph/docs/content/SRS/SRS.md

 With software, most tools aiming to help improve writing are often lack this planning workflow, while emphasizing on more cookie-cutter generations templates through prompt engineering.

-`tinymorph` aims to address these shortcomings.
+`morph` aims to address these shortcomings.
 It intends to provide a more dynamic, interactive writing environment that not only offers suggestions but also provide spatial interfaces for non-linear idea exploration.
 This "How Now" view aims to replace the rigidity of current LLM-powered text editors by providing certain planning workflow, allowing users to manually steer and direct generations based on their tonality that is closed to their true